-The Wild Diet 30 Day Fat Loss Program is a transformational program we developed after years of researching and coaching the most effective, permanent, and healthy principles behind rapid fat loss and total body recomposition.
+The Wild30 Fat Loss System is a transformational program we developed after years of researching and coaching the most effective, permanent, and healthy principles behind rapid fat loss and total body recomposition.

-Since then, THOUSANDS of folks from all corners of the globe have achieved massive positive change in their lives using the Wild Diet 30 day program.
+Since then, THOUSANDS of folks from all corners of the globe have achieved massive positive change in their lives using the Wild30 Fat Loss System.